Stoke Secondary Modern School for Girls. Briton Road, Coventry

-Please be patient as the following picture may take a little time to load.
+Please be patient as the pictures may take a little time to load.

 Briton Road (date of picture unknown) The wall and front of the school are visible.